 3 in 4 or 75% chance that the child will be affected, assuming complete penetrance.
 Of these 3, 1 will be homozygous for the defective gene and will have more severe disease, while 2 will be heterozygous and have less severe disease.

-Autosomal recessive (AR): It is seen in individuals who are homozygous for the mutated gene/allele.
-It may be seen in compound heterozygotes also, as they lack a normally functioning copy of the gene.
-Disease may not be present in all generations of the family.
-Males and females are often equally affected and consanguinity may be present.
+Autosomal recessive (AR): This pattern is seen when an individual is homozygous for a mutated gene/allele.
+It may also be seen in compound heterozygotes, because they lack a normally functioning copy of the gene.
+The disease may not be present in every generation.
+Males and females are often equally affected, and consanguinity may be present.
 Parents are typically asymptomatic carriers.
-Risk to every child born to two parents, both of whom are carriers of an AR disease are as follows:
+Risk to every child born to two parents who are both carriers of an AR disease is as follows:

 1 in 4 or 25% chance that the child is born with two normal genes (normal)